mandober/debrief.math/450-category-theory/terms/category-theory.md

 Category theory formalizes *mathematical structure* and its concepts in terms of a *labeled directed graph* called a **category**, whose nodes are called **objects**, and whose labelled directed edges are called **arrows** or **morphisms**.

 A category has two basic properties:
 * the ability to compose the arrows associatively
 * the existence of an identity arrow for each object

-The language of category theory has been used to formalize concepts of other high-level abstractions such as sets, rings, and groups.

-Informally, category theory is a general theory of functions.

-In category theory, morphisms obey conditions specific to category theory itself.

-Category theory has practical applications in programming language theory, for example the usage of monads in functional programming.

-Category theory may be used as an axiomatic foundation for mathematics (as an alternative to set theory and other proposed foundations).